Delegata potestas non potest delegari: United Kingdom

 In the United Kingdom, the concept has been used to question the validity of the Parliament Act 1949, because that Act expanded the power of the House of Commons but was passed solely by that House (under the terms of the Parliament Act 1911) without the consent of the House of Lords.

+In English administrative law, a landmark application of this principle occurred in the House of Lords case Vine v National Dock Labour Board [1957] AC 488.
+The court ruled that a public statutory body, which had been explicitly entrusted by Parliament with disciplinary and quasi-judicial powers to terminate workers' employment, could not validly sub-delegate those responsibilities to an executive subcommittee.
+Any administrative action or disciplinary decision taken under an unauthorised delegation of power is deemed ab initio ultra vires and void.
+While the judgment serves as a foundational precedent for the delegata potestas rule, the Law Lords primarily expressed the principle in English terms, emphasising that the ability to delegate turns entirely on the specific construction and nature of the statutory duty.

 United States

 In the United States, one of the earliest mentions of the principle occurred when it was cited by counsel for one of the litigants before the Supreme Court of Pennsylvania in 1794, in M'Intire v.
 Cunningham, 1 Yeates 363 (Pa.
 1794).
 The summary of the case reports, "Mr. Wilson had given no power to Noarth to transact his business; but if he even had, it is a maxim, that delegata potestas non potest delegari."

 The maxim was first cited by the Supreme Court of the United States in United States v.
 Sav.
 Bank, 104 U.S. 728 (1881) in which the case summary reports that one of the litigants argued, "The duty imposed by statute on the commissioner cannot be delegated to a collector.
 Delegata potestas non potest delegari."